Gorbagana-Labs/gorbagana/CONTRIBUTING.md

 ### The PR / Issue Labels

 Labels make it easier to manage and track PRs / issues.
-Below some common labels that we use in Solana.
+Below some common labels that we use in Gorbagana.
 For the complete list of labels, please refer to the [label page](https://github.com/anza-xyz/agave/issues/labels):

 * "feature-gate": when you add a new feature gate or modify the behavior of